Artist Directory

 Karen Kane

 Karen Kane's art is primarily generated through a visual and tactile discussion with internal and external forces -- emotion, memory, color, nature, structure, light, language, poetry.
 This discussion becomes the process and the expression itself.
 Her paintings and drawings begin in a place -- an image, an idea, a color, a feeling -- and evolve into form and color that are derived from that origin.
-Her work, however, quickly transfers to activity in a spatial environment that relates primarily to itself.
-The energy she feels when interacting with a point of inspiration and her materials moves her to create a visual that is an improvisation of color and form, thus evolving beyond representation of visible life to a place where new relationship is created, where energy develops beyond reasoning.

 Nicole Irene

-Curious and determined Nicoleโ recent work is a quest through life about life itself; bridging the visual link between microcosm and macrocosm.
+Curious and determined Nicole’ recent work is a quest through life about life itself; bridging the visual link between microcosm and macrocosm.

 Marion Grant